khalid-hussain/shaheen/chap19.md

 spy and the attack by the enemy on your fort during the night was on my behest.
 I got Musa arrested in Al-Hamra.
 I had convinced Abu Abdullah to become a nation seller.
-In Granada, the Muslim spies from Andalus who have been sent to propagate against the jihad were trained by me.
+In Granada, the Muslim spies from Andalus who have been sent to propagate against the _jihād_ were trained by me.
 You have asked me, when will Angela and Rabia be punished and I have told you that they will be burned alive on the fourth of the next lunar month.
 You must be surprised as to why the court has given them so much time.
 At night if I had told you the reason then you would have suspected me even more.
 To get a time for a month I had to promise Ferdinand that if Badr bin Mughira is alive then I will present him in front one you under one pretext or another.
-I had also promised him that I will create schism in the ranks of the mujahideen.
+I had also promised him that I will create schism in the ranks of the mujāhidīn.
 Against this, Ferdinand promised to save the lives of Rabia and Angela.

 Abu Dawood, the politician, might never have confessed to these crimes of his